spacecowboy/NotePad/documents/TUTORIAL.md

 # No Nonsense Notes app tutorial

-Over time, this app developed to be its own thing, so it can feel disorientating for new users.
+Over time, this app developed to be its own thing, so it can feel disorienting for new users.

 This document will explain every unintuitive feature of the app, to turn you into a pro in no time!
 This guide is written for the phone layout.
-The tablet layout is a bit different, it's optimized for bigger screens.
+The tablet layout is a bit different.

 ## Summary